 London summer school courses

 LEXICAL LAB runs a short, face-to-face summer school in north London every year featuring our most popular teacher and language development courses.
+We are accredited by the British Accreditation Council for Independent Further and Higher Education as a Short Course Provider.
 The training takes place at London Metropolitan University’s Holloway Road campus just 10 minutes by tube to Covent Garden and the heart of London.
 You can also get accommodation nearby though our partners London Homestays.

 In addition to the taught classroom hours, we also provide a great cultural and social programme that allows you to see hidden corners of London, understand more about the history and inner workings of the city and participate into daily life here.

 All our courses are available for Erasmus+ funding and are listed on the School Education Gateway.
 We can provide a complete package of a course plus accommodation in Euros.
 Our PIC number is 931866585.

 For full course details, an application form and full terms and conditions, please contact: email@example.com

 July 3rd – July 14th 2017 (40 hours**)

 Our Teaching Lexically course offers you the opportunity to take a fresh look at all areas of your teaching development , from principles of how language works to what and how you teach.
 It may completely revolutionize your classroom or it may just give you support and new ideas about the way you are teaching already.
 A stimulating, practical course based on a love of language and teaching and two weeks of lovely London in the summer!
 What more could you want from a teacher training course?
 Minimum Language level of B2-C1

 ● be clearer about your principles of learning and teaching

 ● understand a lexical view of language better